William "Tangier" Smith: Personal life

 After Smith's death, his heirs built a house on Bellport Bay that today is called the "Manor of St. George."
 A peninsula projecting into Narrow Bay and connecting Bellport with Moriches Bay is called Smith's Point and is the source of the name for Smith Point County Park.
 The names of "Smith", "Manor" and "Tangier" are used extensively as placenames throughout Brookhaven, including Manorville, New York.

 Descendants

-Smith's descendants include: Franklin Delano Roosevelt (1882–1945), though Col. Henry Smith by his wife, Anna Shepard, John Smith (1752–1816), and William Sidney Mount (1807–1868).
+Smith's descendants include: Franklin Delano Roosevelt (1882–1945), through Col. Henry Smith by his wife, Anna Shepard, John Smith (1752–1816), and William Sidney Mount (1807–1868).
 The descendants of William Tangier Smith continue to frequently use Tangier as part of their name.